jasonlll88/tf-vpc-app-dbs/README.md

 NOTE:
-TODO - enable HTTPS connection to the ALB, waiting for the validation of the ACM
+TODO - enable HTTPS connection to the ALB, waiting for the validation of the ACM, it was laredy requested jlrm-test-blankfactor.com